marcpre/personal_blog_eleventy/README.md

 46. Fully automated newsletter - An Anatomy
 47. Every prompt is a creative image to generate for content producers
 48. How to measure creativity of prompts
 49. people should have the option to opt out of regulation
+50. The core of AI is the conversational interface